ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 Choose Gallery Template as the Template Type and download the template.
 The result will be a JSON file containing only the definition of the workbook.
 It should look like [my-workbook.workbook](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookWithBicep/exports/my-workbook.workbook).

-To use this in the Bicep script, we need to convert the JSON to valid Bicep.
+To use this definition in the Bicep script, we need to convert the JSON to valid Bicep.
 I've created the following PowerShell script to do this.

 ```powershell
 $sourceFile = "./my-workbook.workbook"